 Students enroll directly into courses at HKU.
 All courses, except those offered by the School of Chinese, are taught in English.
 The HKU credit system is based on the ECTS (European Credit Transfer and Accumulation System) model, hence 6 credits per course.
 BC students take 30 HKU credit units per semester, or typically 5 courses.
 At least 3 courses (worth 18 credits) must be chosen from one single faculty, with the remaining credits from other faculties.
 (For the Faculty of Business and Economics, the minimum and maximum credits are 6 and 30, respectively.)
 Graduate-level courses are generally not offered to exchange students.
 Students are required to check the course prerequisites and requirements before selecting a course.
 Actual enrollment is subject to class availability and class schedule.
 The program is suitable for most students, especially those concentrating in the humanities and sciences.
 For more details, please review the HKU Program Information Sheet

 .
 CSOM students, as well as Economics majors need to know that courses at the HKU School of Business and Economics are subject to availability and scheduling.
-For details, please review the School of Business and Economics fact sheet.
+For details, please review the HKU Fact Sheet 2019-20

 Ms. Iris Ip